Clubs & Societies

 Debating Society (Junior)

 The Junior Debating Society meets on Wednesday in A5 at lunch and currently has about 30 pupils who regularly take part.
 Students from Forms 1 – 4 are welcome.
 Debates begin at 12.15pm.
 You may bring your lunch along with you or pop out to the Deli Bar or Canteen to avoid the rush.

 Debating Society (Senior)

 The Senior Debating Society meets every Friday during lunchtime in A18 and is open to anyone in Form Four to Upper Sixth with an interest in public speaking and team debating.
 The teacher in charge is Mr Latimer.
-We enter a range of competitions throughout the year, offering opportunities for exercising skills in individual and in team performances against other schools.
+We enter a range of competitions throughout the year, offering opportunities for exercising skills in individual and team performances against other schools.
 In February 2020, Zara Watson and Jasmijn Hofman won the QUB Literific Schools’ Competition.
 This year, we will be taking part in the Edgar Graham Memorial Public Speaking Competition, the Northern Ireland Schools’ Debating Competition and the Cambridge Schools’ Debating Competition.

 Model United Nations